dortmans/fisheye_tools/README.md

                         Eye size reduction factor
   -d, --display         Display image
 ```
->Note: Press spacebar to remove currently displayed image en proceed to next image.

->Note: By default the resized output images are stored in the same directory as the original images.
+>Note: If no output path is specified the resized output images are stored in the same directory as the original images.

+>Note: The eye size reduction factor (default: 0.9) is useful to remove the outer border of the eye.
+Just set eye reduction to 1.0 if you do not want to remove the outer border.

+>Note: Press spacebar to close currently displayed image en proceed to next image.